-- Ensure the Association works within agreed organisational values and delivers against its strategic objectives. - Perform the duties of a Company Secretary and ensure that the Association complies with the requirements of the Companies Act 2006. - Manage budgets through appropriate systems and processes and allocate resources to ensure that the Association operates within sound financial Principles. - Guarantee that safeguarding is embedded throughout the Association in accordance with safeguarding legislation, FA Safeguarding Policy, best practice guidance and education programmes. - Ensure that the Health and Safety policies and procedures are implemented consistently across the Association in line with Health and Safety legislation. - Be responsible for the well-being, development and on-going performance of the workforce. - Work with the Board of Directors on matters relating to finance, corporate governance, football development and football services, marketing, communications, public relations and risk management.
+- Ensure the [Association] works within agreed organisational values and delivers against its strategic objectives. - Perform the duties of a Company Secretary and ensure that the [Association] complies with the requirements of the Companies Act 2006. - Ensure the principles of good governance are upheld by implementing and maintaining The FA's Code of Governance for County FAs. - Manage budgets through appropriate systems and processes and allocate resources to ensure that the [Association] operates within sound financial principles. - Maintain an oversight of all the [Association] policies and procedures, ensuring that they are reviewed annually and updated where necessary. - Accountable for ensuring that safeguarding is embedded throughout the [Association] and grassroots football in accordance with safeguarding legislation, FA Safeguarding Policy, best-practice guidance and education programmes.